Ants Hill Game Lodge Reviews & Information

 For guests who prefer walking, the guides lead them through the bushveld on foot.
 These walks are informative and interactive, enabling visitors to gain knowledge of the unique African flora and fauna.
 One can often miss the smaller details of the beautiful environment when on a vehicle or horseback, so guided walks are highly recommended.
 While these can be in the form of a gentle stroll, the more energetic can hike over the plains and up impressive gorges.
 While identifying insects and birds and learning about the medicinal uses of various plants, visitors also learn how to track game.
 Specialised bug hunts are available for children at both bush homes.

-The guides drive open 4x4 Land Cruiser on their morning or afternoon game drives.
+The guides drive open 4x4 Land Cruiser on their morning or afternoon safari drives.
 At night, a spotlight is used to find elusive nocturnal animals, such as the rare brown hyena, aardvark bushbaby and porcupine.
-The advantage of a game drive is that you can cover more ground across the reserves.
-Game drives and walks can often be combined to make game viewing and photography more exciting.
+The advantage of a safari drive is that you can cover more ground across the reserves.
+Safari drives and walks can often be combined to make wildlife viewing and photography more exciting.

 The guides sometimes spot nocturnal species such as leopard, caracal, aardvark, brown hyena, porcupine, bush pig, bat-eared fox, striped polecat, honey badger, serval cat, African civet, genets, wildcat and klipspringer.

-The Game Lodge provides children with a life-changing experience.
-The Lodge's policy is to allow children of all ages to join their parents on all game viewing activities.
+The Safari Lodge provides children with a life-changing experience.
+The Lodge's policy is to allow children of all ages to join their parents on all wildlife viewing activities.
 The lodge provides a selection of ponies catering to both the novice and experienced youth rider.
 A qualified guide will lead beginners, and riding lessons are also available.

 This Lodge is also ideal for families with children of all ages offering a range of activities to keep all well entertained; guests will learn a lot about wildlife, gaining inspiration to last a lifetime.